Last Updated on June 2, 2022

 Before making that visit to the immigration office, do note the following required documents and fees:

 Fees: 30,000 won for pick-up, 33,000 won for mailing (exact amount required)

 Processing time: Up to 3 weeks on average

-Required documents: Passport, 3.5mm x 4.5mm color passport photo with white background, application form, and a tuberculosis medical test result issued from a local public health centre for nationals of the following countries:
+Required documents: Passport, 3.5mm x 4.5mm color passport photo with white background, application form, and a tuberculosis medical test result issued from a local public health center for nationals of the following countries:

 China, Sri Lanka, Russia, Uzbekistan, Thailand, Vietnam, India, Nepal, East Timor, Indonesia, Pakistan, Mongolia, Bangladesh, the Philippines, Myanmar, Cambodia, Kyrgyzstan, and Malaysia.